fkmhrk/KiiLib-Java/README.md

 KiiLib-Java
 ===========

 Kii Cloud Library for Java.
-This library just provides APIs for your application so please add KiiLib-Java-HTTPClient(for native Java application such as Swing. coming soon) / KiiLib-Android-Volley (for Android application with Volely. coming soon)
+This library just provides APIs for your application so please add KiiLib-Java-HTTPClient(for native Java application such as Swing. coming soon) / KiiLib-Android-Volley (for Android application with Volley. coming soon)

 How to install on your local maven repository
 ============